SiobhanBaines/MS1-Portfolio/assets/reference_documents/testing_and_deployment_guide.md

-#Test Script
+# Testing and Deployment

 Testing this website includes both the basic functionality and the creative ability.
 How the website looks and the emotions it creates for the visitor are as important as whether a pop-up or link works correctly.
 If any features of the website are slow or hesitant to load or the font is too small or not legible, it will spoil the experience .Any spelling mistakes or grammatical errors will reduce the professionalism of the site and may hinder the any future career prospects.
 ##### Load the Web Page
-Open an internet browser and use this link https://siobhanbaines.github.io/Siobhan-Baines-MS1-Portfolio/ to open the website.
+Open an internet browser and use this link [Portfolio](https://siobhanbaines.github.io/Siobhan-Baines-MS1-Portfolio/) to open the website.

 ## Global Testing
 The chosen font and colour scheme are global to the website but will need checking for unexpected behaviour on all the pages on desktops, tablets and mobile devices.
 When testing this site, the Appearance Testing needs to be validated on all pages and between desktop, tablet and mobile devices for consistency and to confirm it adheres to the design principles.